If you manage to get outdoors often enough, that will certainly help with keeping fit.

 Easy Step Tracking that Works

-It keeps track of your steps, and syncs it with your phone.
+It keeps track of your steps and syncs them with your phone.
 It now automatically logs how many steps you’ve taken each day.

 Problem two solved.
 I no longer have to remember to record my steps each day.